How R4D is responding to the COVID-19 pandemic

 - Civil society, media and other partners around the world are facing challenges related to their freedom to report, to act, and to support human rights as the covid-19 pandemic is being used as a tool by governments to restrict civil liberties and civic space.
 Through the Illuminating New Solutions and Programmatic Innovations for Resilient Space (INSPIRES) project, R4D is leading evaluation and learning to understand what strategies for protecting and enhancing civic space in these difficult times work best.
-R4D is conducting data collection and analysis activities and learning checks with partners to assess programming such as analyzing laws related to anti-money laundering efforts, providing media outlets with training on virtual and covid-specific reporting, and undertaking capacity building with CSOs in Africa and Eastern Europe to better protect themselves from the shocks related to the pandemic.
-The project is currently supporting and analyzing activities in nineteen countries and plans to expand this work in the coming months.
+R4D is conducting data collection and analysis activities and learning checks with partners to assess programming such as analyzing laws related to anti-money laundering efforts, providing media outlets with training on virtual and covid-specific reporting, and undertaking capacity building with CSOs around the world to better protect themselves from the shocks related to the pandemic.
+The project is currently supporting and analyzing activities in thirty-two countries and plans to expand this work in the coming months.

 We build knowledge about the “how-to” of systems change, including innovations that can accelerate progress, in countries, with emphasis on getting that knowledge into practice.

 - Ensuring that health systems are resilient and can maintain essential health services is critical during the pandemic.
 R4D is leading an effort to identify the most pressing challenges health systems are facing in maintaining essential health services and source innovations to address them.
 This is part of the COVIDaction, an initiative funded by the UK’s Foreign, Commonwealth & Development Office, that is working to build a technology and innovation pipeline to support action related to the COVID pandemic.
 In 2020, COVIDaction issued several open calls on a range of topics such as local innovations to address COVID response needs such as PPE and on the role of technology in building more resilient health systems in Africa and South Asia (see more about our winners here).
 Our latest call seeks proposals to use data to inform vaccine prioritization.
 Find out more here.